M-ybeme/Jiggle/README.md

 Click Start to begin.

-Use the Pause, Resume, Stop, and Clicker Toggle buttons as needed.
+Use the buttons to Pause, Resume, Stop, or toggle Clicking On/Off.

-The app continues running in the system tray and can be re-opened or auto-started for 1 hour from the tray menu.
+The app stays in the system tray and can be re-opened or auto-started for 1 hour from the tray menu.

-File Structure
+📁 File Structure

 MouseJiggler/
 ├── dist/